Appleby Horse Fair: Animal welfare

 The RSPCA patrols the fair scrupulously and, although in 2009 Animal Aid called for the fair to be banned, the instances of cruelty are few, and are prosecuted where they do occur.
 Warnings and advice are given in borderline cases, and the very great majority of horses at the fair are well looked after, well treated, and in good condition.
 In 2016, the RSPCA stated unequivocally that although there were some welfare issues, mostly brought about by the hot weather, there is only a small minority of people who attend the Fair that have little regard for animal welfare.

+On 15th July 2024, a man was found guilty of two offences under the Animal Welfare Act 2006 and banned from owning horses after driving his in-foal mare to exhaustion in the previous year's Appleby Horse Fair.

 In 2024, two horses died at the fair after being worked to exhaustion.
 The RSPCA and Gypsy and Traveller representatives issued statements appealing for information about the persons responsible and condemning the cruelty, which Shera Rom Billy Welch described as 'a stain on the reputation of the fair which will be hard to wash out.'
 Both he and RSPCA noted that the very great majority of horses at the fair are well treated and in good condition.